particle-iot/docs/src/content/reference/SDKs/android.md

 ```
 ---

 Subscribe to events from one specific device.
-If the API user owns the device, they'll receive all events published by that device, both public and private.
-If the user does not own the device, only public events will be received.
+This requires that the device be claimed to the same account that the subscription request is made from.

 ```java
 long subscriptionId;  // save this for later, for unsubscribing